Stock market today: Wall Street rises as economy keeps growing and profits keep rising

 One estimate said growth for the overall economy accelerated in the spring.
 That easily topped forecasts from economists, who were expecting a slowdown from the first three months of the year.
 That report also suggested a measure of inflation wasn't as high from April through June as expected.

 Another report, meanwhile, said that fewer workers applied for jobless benefits last week.
-It's the latest indication the job market remains remarkably solid, while another report said orders for long-lasting manufactured goods strengthened more than expected last month.
+It's the latest indication the job market remains remarkably solid, while a third report said orders for long-lasting manufactured goods strengthened more than expected last month.

 All the data helped keep Wall Street ebullient amid hopes the economy can keep defying predictions for a recession despite much higher interest rates.